paulshamrat/cdkl5-variants/README.md

      - `250315_colabfold/`: Structure prediction scripts and batch jobs (see shell scripts and FASTA files).
      - Additional notebooks/scripts for focused tasks (e.g., plotting, data exploration, ML integration).
    - Follow the notebook cells for data loading, cleaning, prediction, and visualization.
-   - Integrate or extend with your own AI/ML models as needed.

 4. **Modeling & Docking:**
    - Use ColabFold for structure prediction (deep learning-based, see provided scripts in `250315_colabfold/`).
    - Run HADDOCK3 for docking (physics-based docking tool; see `250519_energy/03_haddock/`).
-   - Ready for integration with generative AI and ML-based structure/docking tools.

 ## Notebooks